 The cartilage separating the femur and tibia bones is known as the meniscus.
 There are two meniscus, the medial (inside) and lateral (outside) meniscus, either may be worn due to normal everyday wear and tear throughout life or torn secondary due to trauma, such as an athletic injury.

 There are two ligaments that form crisscross attachments to the long femur bone and lower tibia bone.
 These are known as the anterior and posterior cruciate ligaments and they prevent backward and forward movement, and aid in stability of the knee.
 Injury to these ligaments may result in significant knee pain and functional difficulties due to the inherit instability of the knee when these ligaments are injured.

-Knee pain can arise from a variety of problems in the knee.
+Knee pain that won’t go away can arise from a variety of problems in the knee.
 Some of the more common knee problems or topics are listed below.
 To learn more about a specific topic, just click on the title.